Sentiment Analysis Using Averaged Weighted Word Vector Features

 We used Convolutional Neural Networks (Kim) to learn the sentiment of the reviews by using word2vec vectors and glove vectors.
 We used word vectors as features directly.
 Our learning system is based on the Deep Convolutional Neural Network (CNN) architecture described in Kim \cite{Kim:14}.
 The architecture we use is shown in Fig \ref{fig:cnn}.

-A matrix is built for each review, where the rows correspond to the words in the review.
-A row is formed of the concatenated weighted word2vec and glove vectors of the word.
-The review length is fixed to the maximum review length in the dataset so that all review matrices have the same dimensions.
-Shorter reviews are padded with row vectors of 0s accordingly.
-If the word2vec and/or glove vectors for a word do not exist, the corresponding part of the row is accepted as a zero vector.
+A review matrix is built for each input review, where each row is a vector representation of the word in the review.
+The review length is fixed to the maximum review length of the dataset so that all review matrices have the same dimensions.
+(Shorter reviews are padded with row vectors of 0s accordingly.)
+Each row vector of the review matrix is made up of columns corresponding to word2vec and glove vectors concatenated together.

 Let $x_{i} \in R_{k}$ be the k-dimensional word vector corresponding to the i-th word in the review.
 A review of length n (padded where necessary) is represented as where $\oplus$ is the concatenation operator.
 In general, let $x_{i:i+j}$ refer to the concatenation of words $x_{i},x_{i+1}, . . . ,x_{i+j}$.
 A convolution operation involves a filter $w \in R^{hk}$, which is applied to a window of h words to produce a new feature.
 For example, a feature $c_{i}$ is generated from a window of words $x_{i:i+h-1}$ by

 Here $b \in R$ is a bias term and f is a non-linear function such as the hyperbolic tangent.
 This filter is applied to each possible window of words in the review ${x_{1:h},x_{2:h+1},...,x_{n-h+1:n}}$ to produce a feature map

 with $c \in R^{n-h+1}$.
-We then apply a max-overtime pooling operation (Collobert et al.\cite{Collobert:11}) over the feature tensor and take the maximum value $\hat{c} = \max{\textbf{c}}$ as the feature corresponding to this particular filter.
+We then apply a max-overtime pooling operation (Collobert et al. \cite{Collobert:11}) over the feature map and take the maximum value $\hat{c} = \max{\textbf{c}}$ as the feature corresponding to this particular filter.